timberland-sig/suse-linux-poc/README.md

 (If you intend to run everything as root, skip this section).

-While much of the Proof of Concept can be run rootless, some commands require superuser priviliges, in particular:
+While most of this Proof of Concept can be run rootless, some commands require superuser priviliges, in particular network setup.
+Your user ID should have permissions to run virtual machines both under plain qemu[^qemu_ovs] and under libvirt.

-* network setup (bridges, IP configuration, etc.)
-* running qemu with OVS interfaces.

-Your user ID should also be able to run virtual machines with both qemu and libvirt.
 On most modern Linux distributions, this is granted by adding the user to the groups `qemu` (or `kvm`) and `libvirt`, respectively.

+[^qemu_ovs]: qemu will only be run under your user ID if no OpenVSwitch bridge
+	is used, because bringing up openvswitch interfaces doesn't work with rootless qemu.

-Run **make help-rootless** to print additional configuration hints for your environment, to enable passwordless root access for those commands that need it.
-Apply the suggestions.
-You don't have to apply the `sudoers` configuration, but if you don't, you may have to type the root password frequently. *Adding the entry in `/etc/qemu/bridge.conf` is mandatory*.
+Thr command **make help-rootless** prints configuration hints to enable passwordless execution for those commands that need root permissions.
+The output looks like this, with some variables substituted to match your environment:

+    ###  User joe must be able control qemu and libvirt
+    Usually that means joe should be member of the groups "qemu" and "libvirt"

+    ### Recommended sudoers configuration (add with visudo):
+    User_Alias NVME_USERS = joe
+    Host_Alias NVME_HOSTS = workstation
+    Cmd_Alias NVME_CMDS = /home/joe/nvme-poc/qemu.sh ""
+    Cmd_Alias NVME_NET = /home/joe/nvme-poc/network/setup.sh "", /home/joe/nvme-poc/network/cleanup.sh ""
+    Defaults!NVME_CMDS env_keep += "VM_NAME VM_UUID VM_OVMF_IMG VM_BRIDGE VM_ISO VM_DUD VM_VGA_FLAGS V"
+    Defaults!NVME_NET env_keep += "NVME_USE_OVS V"
+    NVME_USERS NVME_HOSTS=(root) NOPASSWD: NVME_CMDS
+    NVME_USERS NVME_HOSTS=(root) NOPASSWD: NVME_NET
+    ### End of sudoers config ###

+    ### /etc/qemu/bridge.conf configuration
+    allow br_nvme

+Review these suggestions, and apply them as you see fit.

 ## Setting up the Environment